 I have been particularly active advising the pension funds managed by union trustees on issues related to corporate governance and social responsibility.
 I have worked closely with the AFL-CIO, Change to Win and numerous unions on their capital markets and corporate social responsibility programs.

 I have served as a member of the board of directors of two startup companies (one in the high speed networking space and another in online retail) and one publicly traded technology company (OPTi, Inc.) and served as a member of that board’s audit committee and as chair of its compensation committee.

 While in law school at Yale I was part of the legal team headed by Professor Harold Koh that represented the so-called Haitian “boat people” who were quarantined by the U.S. government at the U.S. Naval Station at Guantanamo Bay.
 While an associate at Latham & Watkins in New York I was part of the legal team that assisted the Asian American Legal Defense and Education Fund and survivors of the Golden Venture, a ship carrying political refugees from mainland China that ran aground in New York, in the three-year effort that secured the survivors’ release from detention in INS jails.

 While I am a lawyer and licensed to practice law in New York and California, nothing I write here is meant to express a legal opinion or to constitute legal advice.
-Everything I write here is purely my personal opinion.
+Everything I write here is purely my personal opinion and does not represent the views of Santa Clara University or the School of Law.
 While I may and often do comment on legal issues this is intended as either opinion or legal information which is NOT the same thing as legal advice.
 If you need legal advice you should consult with your own attorney.
 If you do not have an attorney you can contact the local bar association for a referral.